ruimo/disk-scrub/README.md

 1. It displays added, removed, and modified files.

-1. Update 'Controlfile' with the lates result.
+1. Update 'Controlfile' with the latest result.

 ![Solution](charts/solution.drawio.svg)